tsilva/curriculum-vitae/README.md

 - **Platform**: iPhone (iOS)
 - **Technologies:** iOS, Objective-C

-Active Heroes is a charity helping Veterans, Active Duty Military and their families.
-With the Active Heroes app you can track your workouts and share them to help raise funds to support the foundation's activities.
+Active Heroes is a charity that supports Veterans, Active Duty Military, and their families.
+The Active Heroes app allows users to track workouts and share them to help raise funds for the foundation's initiatives.

-Fixed many critical and non-critical bugs in existing app.
-Challenging because codebase was very messy.
+I fixed numerous critical and non-critical bugs in the existing app.
+The project was challenging due to the messy and disorganized codebase.

 <!--
 - [App Store](https://itunes.apple.com/us/app/active-heroes/id635435400)